GTA 4 - The New Trailer

 It was highly controversial at the time, and because of this, much material supposed to be in it was removed.
 Now, in modern uncensored society, these removed sections can be displayed again, and therefore the shortened three hour movie suddenly gains one entire hour.
 I must admit that it did get pretty boring at times.
 The movie is, if you are unaware of the underlying meanings, completely random as well, and at times very slow.
 It's abstractly filmed and there is no steady plot.

 I didn't understand half of what was going on in the movie, and the other half could have had many different meanings.
 In general though, it features two separate stories, one in the past and one in the present.
-The story in the past features a revolutionary figure, his 3 lovers, and his constant deaths (which I assume symbolizes the revolution, and it's constant defeats, but never giving up completely).
+The story in the past features a revolutionary figure, his 3 lovers, and his constant deaths (which I assume symbolize the revolutions and their constant defeats, but never giving up completely).
 The present story is about a prostitute, a young student, and the filming of both a documentary about the past revolution and crazy imaginative chitchat about the present.
 In the end the movie director hangs himself and a photo is taken of all the dead people from the past story.

 It really isn't a movie that can be explained, so you should watch it and get your own opinion on it.
-It's in black and white though, and very long, so all shallow inpatient action-obsessed Americans, look the other way, if your looking for a massacre there won't be any in this.
+It's in black and white though, and very long, so all shallow inpatient action-obsessed Americans, look the other way, if you're looking for a massacre there won't be any in this.
 In terms of art it's a masterpiece, and even the music is surprisingly good for it's time.
 Eros is the name of the god of love btw, and probably symbolizes the views on lawless relationships of this time.
 Overall, a great piece of art, but definitely not a movie you'll have the patience to watch twice, at least not me.

 rated 4/5: fo shizzle